-D) Lack of Authority to Enforce Postmarket Study Commitments & Mandate Phase IV Clinical Trials After Approval: A critical supplement to AE reports and epidemiologic studies are phase IV controlled clinical trials designed to evaluate long-term safety.
+D) Lack of Authority to Enforce Postmarket Study Commitments & Mandate Phase IV Clinical Trials After Approval: A critical supplement to AE reports and epidemiologic studies are phase IV controlled clinical trials designed to evaluate longterm safety.

 Yet, once a drug is approved, in order to secure commitments for additional postmarket clinical studies to address safety concerns, FDA must negotiate with the drug sponsors to do so.
 The agency does not have the authority to mandate such studies once a drug is approved.
+In FDA's recent announcement that Pfizer will conduct a long-term study to address the safety of the drug, the agency notes that it has "asked Pfizer to take the actions"-a carefully worded statement that makes clear the agency's inability to require the steps of the drug maker.

-For example, recently, after noting the lack of long-term clinical trials for most NSAIDs, FDA states that it will "encourage additional long-term controlled clinical trials of non-selective NSAIDS to further evaluate the potential for increased CV risk."
+In the same announcement, after noting the lack of long-term clinical trials for most NSAIDs, FDA states that it will "encourage additional long-term controlled clinical trials of non-selective NSAIDS to further evaluate the potential for increased CV risk."
 It must "encourage," because it cannot require such studies.